Trump intends to uphold tradition of presidents and baseball

 Trump will sit with league officials and likely watch from a luxury box, behind security and away from much of the crowd.
 That would be very different from some of his predecessors, including John F. Kennedy and Richard Nixon, who sat by the field for their ceremonial duties.

 “In the old days, they would throw from the presidential box,” said baseball historian Fred Frommer, who has written several baseball books, including a pair of histories about Washington baseball.
-“Players from both teams would line up on the first base line and would fight for it, like a mosh bit.
+“Players from both teams would line up on the first base line and would fight for it, like a mosh pit.
 And whoever emerged with it would take it to the president for a signature.”

 Follow Lemire on Twitter at http://twitter.com/@JonLemire